ahmetmithat/buggyamb/Docs/windows_installation_instructions.md

 If you need to configure HTTPS or run on another port then you can download the source code and  make the necessary changes based on your needs easily.

+<h2>Hosting on IIS</h2>

+Hosting on IIS is easy and I would choose this option over running a standalone applicaiton.
+This is because:

+* IIS will manage the process startup: WAS service will restart the process once it crashes unless the application crashes frequently and the pool is disabled due to Rapid Fail Protection.
+* Hosting on IIS is usually the preferred way for hosting ASP.NET Core appliations on Windows so this is closer to the real world scenarios.